Dhole/wallapop-rss/README.md

 # Requirements

-- `python-flask`
-- `python-pyrss2gen`
+- `go`

 # Usage

-The default listening port is 8080, but it can be changed with the first argument.
+The default listening port is 8080, but it can be changed with the `-address` flag.
-The configuration file must be named `queries.toml` and be in the path where the main program is executed.
+The configuration file by default is `./queries.toml` but can be changed with the `-queries` flag.
+If the queries files is updated, the process automatically loads the new queries.

 ```
-./main.py [PORT]
+./wallapop-rss
+Usage of ./wallapop-rss:
+  -addr string
+        http listening address (default "127.0.0.1:8080")
+  -cacheTimeout int
+        timeout for the item cache (hours) (default 12)
+  -debug
+        enable debug logs
+  -queries string
+        queries file path (default "./queries.toml")
+  -updateDelay int
+        delay between concurrent query updates (seconds) (default 1)
+  -updateInterval int
+        interval between query updates (minutes) (default 15)
 ```

 The generated endpoints will be of the form `/rss/FEED_NAME`.